What Are Their Main Differences?

-Unlike 'both', 'both of' can be used before pronouns.
-The important thing to know is that we can not use 'both of' before 'subjective pronouns'.
-It is used only before 'objective pronouns'.
+As opposed to 'both', 'both of' is used before pronouns.
+Keep in mind that we cannot use 'both of' before 'subject pronouns'.
+It is only used before 'object pronouns'.
+For example:

-When we are referring to two options which are of the same parts of speech we must use 'both' followed by 'and' not 'both of'.
-Remember in this case both can be followed by a singular noun linked to another singular noun.
+When we are referring to two options which are of the same parts of speech, we must use 'both' followed by 'and'.

 the doctors and dentists are hardworking.")